 The positional style is distinguished by positional goals and an evaluation which rewards pieces for their future potential to accomplish objectives.
+Katsenelinboigen declares [18]

-(Ulea, 2002) references, then quotes Katsenelinboigen the positional player is occupied, first and foremost, with the elaboration of the position that will allow him to develop in the unknown future.
+the positional player is occupied, first and foremost, with the elaboration of the position that will allow him to develop in the unknown future.
 In playing the positional style, the player must evaluate relational and material parameters as independent variables. ...The positional style gives the player the opportunity to develop a position until it becomes pregnant with a combination. ...The positional style merely prepares the transformation to a combination when the latter becomes feasible.